trizen/sidef-book/syntax_and_semantics/pattern_matching.md

 say fib(12)    # prints: 144
 ```

-To keep the value of the argument, we can specify a name for the parameter in front of the block used for pattern matching:
+For keeping the value of the argument, we can specify a parameter name in front of the block used for pattern matching:

 ```ruby
 func fib(n { _ <= 1 }) { n }